 The year 12 course builds on the knowledge, understanding and skills gained at GCSE.
 It constitutes an integrated study with a focus on language, culture and society.
 It fosters a range of transferable skills, including communication, critical thinking and creativity, which are valuable to the individual and to society.
-Students will develop their understanding of themes relating to the society and culture of the country or countries where Spanish is spoken, and their language skills; they will do this by using authentic spoken and written sources in Spanish.
+You will develop your understanding of themes relating to the society and culture of the country or countries where Spanish is spoken, and your language skills; you will do this by using authentic spoken and written sources in Spanish.

 The approach is a focus on how Spanish-speaking society has been shaped, socially and culturally, and how it continues to change.
-Students study aspects of the social context together with aspects of the artistic life of Spanish-speaking countries.
+You will study aspects of the social context together with aspects of the artistic life of Spanish-speaking countries.

-Students must also study one book or film from the lists in the specification.
-They must know, understand and be able to respond critically in writing in Spanish to the work they have studied.
-Their knowledge and understanding must include a critical response to aspects such as the structure of the plot, characterisation, and the use of imagery or other stylistic features appropriate to the work studied.
+You must also study one book or film from the lists in the specification, which you will do in year 13.
+You must know, understand and be able to respond critically in writing in Spanish to the work you have studied.
+Your knowledge and understanding must include a critical response to aspects such as the structure of the plot, characterisation, and the use of imagery or other stylistic features appropriate to the work studied.